sdimitris/TaskManager/README.md

 ## Notes

 - API documentation is available at: [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html)
 - You can create a user via the Swagger endpoint `POST /api/Users`.
 The frontend for this feature is not implemented due to time constraints.
+You can manually create a user via swagger.
 - While `docker-compose` works, you may encounter CORS errors when fetching data from the UI.
 This might be due to configuration issues in Docker or the code itself.
   **Recommendation:** Run the frontend and backend separately during development.
 - Test cases were not included due to a strict 4-day deadline.
 I suggest using **xUnit** and **Moq** for testing.